IreneSophia/EMBA_FAB/README.md

 * ADHD : mean and standard errors or counts for the gender identities for the ADHD group
 * ASD : mean and standard errors or counts for the gender identities for the ASD group
 * COMP : mean and standard errors or counts for the gender identities for the COMP group
+* BOTH : mean and standard errors or counts for the gender identities for the ADHD+ASD group
 * logBF10 : logarithmic Bayes Factor comparing the model including diagnosis to the null model

-as well as `df.exc` (group and number of excluded participants), `df.sht` (outcome of shapiro test for the demographic and questionnaire values) and the results of the contingency tables (`ct.full` containing the full dataset and `ct.mf` only containing male and female participants).
+as well as `df.exc` (group and number of excluded participants for behavioural analysis), `df.nosac` (group and number of participants without any relevant saccades despite useable eye tracking data), `df.sht` (outcome of shapiro test for the demographic and questionnaire values) and the results of the contingency tables (`ct.full` containing the full dataset and `ct.mf` only containing male and female participants).

 ## Result files